 Sicily is Italy in its extreme.
-Its mountains are more marvelous, the food more intense, its history more alive and the weather better than mainland Italy.
+Its mountains are more marvellous, the food more intense, its history more alive and the weather better than mainland Italy.
 You can have any kind of vacation you dream of: You can immerse yourself in culture and history, with visits to several UNESCO World Heritage classed attractions.
-If you’re a lover of the outdoors, you can hike on a volcano in the morning and dive among archeological artefacts in the evening.
-If you want to treat your senses to a feast, Sicily is a festival of culinary endeavors as well.
+If you’re a lover of the outdoors, you can hike on a volcano in the morning and dive among archaeological artefacts in the evening.
+If you want to treat your senses to a feast, Sicily is a festival of culinary endeavours as well.

 Here is a Top10 list of our favourite things to do in Sicily that encompasses all of the above and will leave you with memories for a lifetime.